GE Vernova Hitachi Nuclear Energy: Reactors

 The Advanced Boiling Water Reactor (ABWR) is the world's first operational Generation III Class advanced light water reactor design.
-The NRC has registered GEH's petition for renewal of ABWR certification.
-The Economic Simplified Boiling Water Reactor (ESBWR), the Generation III+ Class design reactor, received a positive final safety evaluation report and final design approval in March 2011, and is expected to receive a license from the NRC by September 2011.
+The USNRC has registered GVH's petition for renewal of ABWR certification.
+The Economic Simplified Boiling Water Reactor (ESBWR), the Generation III+ Class design reactor, received a positive final safety evaluation report and final design approval in March 2011, and is expected to receive a license from the USNRC by September 2011.